Privacy & Cookies Notice

 Right to Request Deletion.
 You have the right to request that we delete Personal Information we collected from you.

-- To make a request for the disclosures or deletion described above, please email email@example.com.
-We will respond to your request consistent with applicable law.
+- To make a request for the disclosures or deletion described above, please click on the Individual Rights Management button and fill out the form.

 Right to Be Free from Discrimination.
 You have the right to be free from unlawful discrimination for exercising your rights under the CCPA.